 At the time of the purchase, when L’if was sold by Michel Boutet to Jacques Thienpont, the Right Bank property was called Chateau Le Haut-Plantey.
 Before that, the wines made at the chateau were sold under the name of Chateau La Bouygue.

 The original purchase included about 5 hectares of vines.
-Since then, additional parcels have been purchased that has increased the size of the estate.
+Since then, additional parcels have been purchased that have increased the size of the estate.
 Currently, L’if is managed by a cousin of Jacques Thienpont, the son of Nicolas Thienpont, Cyrille Thienpont.

 L’If Vineyards, Terroir, Grapes, Winemaking

 The 8 hectare St. Emilion vineyard of L’if is planted to 70% Merlot and 30% Cabernet Franc.
 A small portion of Cabernet Sauvignon that was equal to about 1% of the vineyard has been removed.
 This is a continuing change in the vineyard makeup as there was a much higher planting of Cabernet Sauvignon in the past.
+YOu can expect a higher percentage of Cabernet Franc here in the future.

 L’if is located just east of the Saint Emilion village, not far from Chateau Troplong Mondot or La Mondotte.
 A smaller portion of the vineyard is also situated in a valley, close to Chateau Lassegue, which is about a mile from the main vineyard.
 The terroir is chalky limestone with clay soils.